Dado Pršo

 Miladin "Dado" Pršo (born 5 November 1974) is a Croatian former professional footballer who played as a forward.

 Pršo played for seven different teams and made over 300 league appearances as a professional.
 He was included in the Monaco team that reached the 2004 UEFA Champions League Final, and part of the Rangers team that won the League and Cup double in 2005.
 Pršo received 32 caps for Croatia and was part of the squad at UEFA Euro 2004 and 2006 FIFA World Cup.
 He retired in June 2007 from the Scottish Premier League club Rangers.

-Pršo holds French nationality, thus he was not considered a foreigner during his stay in Ligue 1.
+Pršo acquired French nationality by marriage, thus he was not considered a foreigner at the end of his stay in Ligue 1.
 He was a coach for a youth team in Villefranche-sur-Mer.

 Club career

 Early career

-Born in Zadar, Pršo began training with the local clubs NK Bagat and NK Zadar before moving to HNK Hajduk Split, at aged 12.
+Born in Zadar, Pršo began training with local clubs NK Bagat and NK Zadar before joining HNK Hajduk Split at the age of 12.
 He went through the ranks of Hajduk until, in 1991, a medical check allegedly revealed that he had an irregular heartbeat, prompting the team to release him, thinking he was therefore unfit for professional football.
-Pršo showed no traces of such a defect ever since though.
-When the Croatian league was formed he joined NK Pazinka, playing his only season at the top level of Croatian football at 18 years of age.
+Pršo showed no traces of such a defect ever since, though.
+When the Croatian league was formed, he joined NK Pazinka, playing his only season at the top level of Croatian football at 18 years of age.
 In 1993, he moved to France to play for FC Rouen, and then moved to Saint Raphaël in 1995, where he worked as a car mechanic while he continued playing football.

 Monaco

-In 1996, then-AS Monaco manager Jean Tigana noticed Pršo and bought the forward, although he would spend that season in the reserve side (alongside David Trezeguet), he was sent on loan to AC Ajaccio.
-In 1999-2000, he helped AS Monaco win the national championship.
+In 1996, then-AS Monaco manager Jean Tigana noticed Pršo and recruited the forward, although he would spend that season in the reserve side (alongside David Trezeguet), he was sent on loan to AC Ajaccio.
+In 1999–2000, he helped AS Monaco win the national championship.
 Pršo also helped them to the UEFA Champions League final in 2004.
 He is perhaps best remembered for his four goals in the 8–3 win over Deportivo La Coruña (a game which was played on his 29th birthday), which was the highest scoring Champions League scoreline.
-That night, he also equaled the competition record, joining Marco van Basten and Simone Inzaghi as the competition's top scorer in a single match; this has since been surpassed by Lionel Messi and Luiz Adriano.
+That night, he also equaled the competition record, joining Marco van Basten and Simone Inzaghi as the competition's top scorer in a single match; this has since been surpassed by Lionel Messi, Luiz Adriano and Erling Haaland.